fusioncharts/dev_centre_docs/chart-guide/standard-charts/heat-map-chart.md

 ### Create an icon legend

 Using an icon legend, you can display single color icons for numeric ranges.
-By default, a heat map chart is rendered with an icon legend, like the one in the image below:
+By default, a heat map chart is rendered with an icon legend.

-**IMAGE**

 Use the following attributes to specify the color for each icon in the legend: